 Normal stool color comes from the presence of bilirubin, a chemical produced by the liver and then further degraded into urobilinogen and then stercobilin, which is the brown pigment responsible for giving stools their typical color.

 The color of a dog's stool varies from one dog to another.
 For the most part, it depends on what the dog eats.
-Dogs who eat raw-meat diets with bones will often have stools that turn white after 24 hours and then crumble.
+Those who eat raw-meat diets with bones will often have stools that turn white after 24 hours and then crumble.
 Generally speaking, though, the normal color is a chocolate brown.

-- Dark black, tarry stools are a concern as they can signify the presence of digested blood.
+- Dark black, tarry stools are a concern, as they can signify the presence of digested blood.
 This is known as melena and is often seen in dogs with gastro-intestinal bleeding from ulcers.

-- Bright yellow stools can be indicative of problems with the liver, pancreas or gall bladder.
+- Bright yellow stools can be indicative of problems with the liver, pancreas, or gall bladder.